diegojromerolopez/diegojromerolopez.github.io/content/en/post/2018-12-23-what-i-learned-in-2018.md

 ## Machine learning

-Learning about Machine Learning had been a not-acomplished steping stone in my career.
+Learning about Machine Learning had been a not-accomplished stepping stone in my career.
-Joinig some Kaggle competitions and read other's people code makes improves your habilities.
+Joining some Kaggle competitions and read other's people code makes improves your abilities.

 Wonderful Sci-kit and pandas libraries make use of ML algorithms easy and neat.